pkerpedjiev/emptypipes/_posts/2015-02-18-slow_force_directed_graph.md

 layout is updated.
 Slowing it down can help to see how each tick event updates the positions of each node.
-A method for doing this is described by [@DavidBruant](https://twitter.com/davidbruant) in [a thread](https://github.com/mbostock/d3/issues/1519) conversely about running the force simulation faster.
+A method for doing this is described by [@DavidBruant](https://twitter.com/davidbruant) in [a thread](https://github.com/mbostock/d3/issues/1519) about running the force simulation faster.
+Keep in mind that this is a hack and probably shouldn't be used for anything production-related.

 <div class="example" align='center' id="d3_slow_force_directed_graph" style="float: left;"></div>
 <div class="example" align='center' id="d3_normal_force_directed_graph" style="float: right;"></div>